-I completed another bachelor's degree in biology at the University of Central Oklahoma, and then began to study under the direction of Gretchen Halpert in the Scientific Illustration Distance Program.
+I completed another bachelor's degree in biology at the University of Central Oklahoma, falling in love with aquatic invertebrates, ecology, and entomology.
+I began to study under the direction of Gretchen Halpert in the Scientific Illustration Distance Program.
 This tremendously helpful program allowed me to attend online, fully interactive classes in the evening, all while holding a full-time job.
 I learned to work with traditional mediums such as graphite, ink, colored pencil, and watercolor.
 During the height of the pandemic in June 2020, I completed the program with a virtual internship with the Oklahoma Aquarium, designing a field guide directed at teenagers interested in marine biology.

 I have been a member of the Guild of Natural Science Illustrators since 2019, and currently serve as a production editor with their journal, the Journal of Natural Science Illustration.
 This is a volunteer position that enables me to stay current with trends in illustration and graphic design, and allows me to hone my editing skills.
 As a bonus, I get to see all of the beautiful artwork included in each issue before it goes to press!